5 min read · Cost

 Quick Answers

-Probing around visible damage, looking at flashing and weather-resistive barrier behind, and sometimes opening a small section to map the extent.
+We probe around the visible damage, check the flashing and weather-resistive barrier behind the cladding, and sometimes open a small section to map the full extent before pricing.

-When rot extends beyond cladding into sheathing across multiple elevations, or when repair scope approaches 30–40% of a re-side, we'll tell you honestly that re-side is the better value.
+When rot extends past the cladding into sheathing across multiple elevations, or repair scope approaches 30 to 40 percent of a re-side, we will tell you honestly that re-side is the better value.

 Sources